Seabagel/MamaSlimes-Archives-VueJS/README.md

 - [Followed this guide](https://docs.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vue) to figure out how to add Functions that work together with a Static Web App in a single repository
     - The payload from the Functions server needs to be formatted like `context.res.json(payload);`
     - On the receiving Front End, need to use await `fetch(...).json().then(...)` to catch the payload
+    - The URL may have characters that can break the link, (for example, the #, spaces not %20)
 - Prerequisites: (Need sudo on Linux/Mac)
   - npm install -g @azure/static-web-apps-cli
   - npm install -g @azure/functions (For typescript only)